Particular/docs.particular.net/nservicebus/compliance/software-supply-chain.md

 ## Systems access

-* Multiple systems are used in the development life cycle, including GitHub, NuGet, and Microsoft Azure.
+* Multiple systems are used in the development life cycle, including GitHub, NuGet, and Microsoft Azure Key Vault.
-* Multi-factor authentication is required for all services that support it.
+* Multi-factor authentication is required for all services mentioned above and others.
 * Only a limited subset of Particular Software employees act as administrators for each system.

 ## Software development